-Child custody can pose many challenging issues making it difficult for couples to reach a custody agreement.
-Ideally couples will work together to create a parenting plan and schedule that is acceptable for all parties.
+Child custody cases pose many issues during and after divorce.
+Problems arise that make it difficult for couples to reach a suitable custody agreement.
+Ideally, both parties will work together to create a parenting plan and residential schedule acceptable for both.

 Custody evaluations can be much more thorough and less costly overall than pure litigation.

-The courts have several goals in determining custody.
-These goals, as identified by the National Association of Social Workers, include:
+When determining child custody, the courts keep several goals in mind.
+Identified by the National Association of Social Workers, these are:

 - Identify the developmental needs of the child(ren);